 - To stay focused inward, on their own feelings and behavior, rather than have their eyes on the other's plate.

 - That their intention is the most powerful thing they have, and that they are either in the intent to protect against pain or the intent to learn in any given moment.
 They discovered that the intent to learn about themselves and each other creates intimacy while the intent to protect against being hurt creates distance.

 - They learned to explore their own fears and beliefs rather than keep trying to get the other to change.

-- They learned how to connect with their personal source of inner/spiritual guidance to help them know the loving action toward themselves and with each other and they learned to take loving action for themselves rather than try to get the other to take care of them.
+- They learned how to connect with their personal source of inner/spiritual guidance to help them know the loving action toward themselves and with each other, and they learned to take loving action for themselves rather than try to get the other to take care of them.

-They then continued their learning and received much support by joining the Inner Bonding membership community.
 By being willing to do their Inner Bonding work and learn how to take emotional responsibility for themselves, Megan and Jim were able to create a much more intimate and fulfilling relationship.
 The affairs, rather than ending their relationship, led to creating a whole new and satisfying relationship.
 At this point, neither Megan nor Jim has any desire to have an affair.

 Send this article to a friend Print this article Bookmarked 4 time(s)

 |I Love Him But I'm Not Turned On To Him|

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...